davidpsharp/baby/README.md

 This will create `target/baby.jar`.

 ### Windows Distribution
-To create the Windows distribution with bundled JRE:
+To create the Windows distribution with bundled Java Runtime (JRE):

 ```bash
 mvn clean verify -P windows-dist
 ```

 This will:
-1. Download and unpack a compatible JRE into the `jre` directory
+1. Download and unpack a compatible JRE ([Adoptium Temurin](https://adoptium.net/)) into the `jre` directory
 2. Create the Windows executable
 3. Package everything into a distribution zip
 4. Clean up the downloaded JRE